 Success Story: A regional chamber of commerce implemented a stable attribution system for their member directory.
 By tracking which sources provided the most accurate data over time, they reduced listing errors by 67% and increased member satisfaction scores by 34% within six months.

 Access protocols determine who can use your API, what they can do with it, and how you monitor usage.
-In 2025, most sophisticated directory ecosystems use tiered access models:
+In 2025, most directory ecosystems use tiered access models:

 | Access Tier | Use Cases | Rate Limits | Cost Structure |